Doctoral Programme

 – May I arrange a meeting with one of the professors at LUS Institute prior to the submission deadline?

-Please understand that, for reasons of equal chances among all the candidates, we cannot discuss individual projects or conduct personal interviews before our application deadline.
+Please understand that, for reasons of equal opportunity among all the candidates, we cannot discuss individual projects or conduct personal interviews before our application deadline.

 – Do I have to name a supervisor/tutor in my application?